Elizabeth Garber, Ph.D.

 Ph.D.-The Ohio State University, M.F.A.-University of Arizona

-Dr. Elizabeth Garber researches ceramics in relationship to material culture and education, the role of gender in women’s and girls’ lives, and diversity and social justice in art and visual culture education.
+Dr. Elizabeth Garber researches craft in relationship to material culture and education, the role of gender in women’s and girls’ lives, and diversity and social justice in art and visual culture education.
 She is published widely in journals and anthologies and has been a featured speaker at many universities and conferences.
 She was Fulbright Professor to the University of Art and Design, Helsinki (now Aalto University) during fall 2000, where she researched craft education and taught courses on postmodern art education and art criticism.
 During the spring of 2010, she spent her sabbatical in South Korea, researching ceramics education.

 A “Distinguished Fellow” of the National Art Education Association, Garber’s awards include the June King McFee Award for “distinguished contributions to the profession of art education” and given by the NAEA Women’s Caucus, the 2017 Ziegfeld Award for "an outstanding and internationally recognized contribution to art education through exceptional record of achievement in scholarly writing, research, professional service, or community service," a "Beyond the Call of Duty Award" from the College of Fine Arts, the Roy and Stardust Johnson Faculty Mentoring Award from the University of Arizona, recognition as a Pacific Division of the NAEA Higher Educator of the Year, recipient of the Kenneth Marantz Alumni Award from Ohio State and of the Mary Rouse Award from the Women's Caucus of the NAEA.